New Jersey / Atlantic County

 What is the average cost of living in Devonshire, NJ?

-The cost of living in Devonshire is about 20% higher than the U.S. average, with a median home value of $385,000 and average rent for a two-bedroom apartment at $1,580.
-Utilities and transportation costs are also above average, but many residents find the investment worthwhile for the area’s amenities and lifestyle.
-State taxes range from 1.4% to 10.75%, reflecting New Jersey's typical rates.
+The cost of living in Devonshire is higher than the national average, with a cost of living index of 119.5.
+Median home values are around $385,000 and average rents for a two-bedroom apartment are approximately $1,580.
+Utilities, groceries, and transportation costs are also elevated, reflecting the area's desirable location and amenities.

 $385,000